Economic Support Services & Programs

 8 $ 6,878.50 $82,542

-The Home Energy Plus Program uses a previous three month income test which is annualized to determine program income eligibility.
+The Home Energy Plus Program uses a previous one month income test which is annualized to determine program income eligibility.

 New this year- four ways to apply: